 On the top of the post, you can see some wires sticking out.
-Those are designed to support the core of the posts & the branches once the tree matures.
+Those are the rebars designed to support the core of the posts & the branches once the tree matures.
 Other people also use bicycle tires or some sort of rectangle support base.
-Make sure it's wide enough so the branches won't break by strong wind or rain.
+Just make sure it's wide enough so the branches won't break by strong wind or rain.

 Depending on the elevation of the land, you will need different post design.
 For low-lying areas, you will need to raise the posts up higher than the water level to avoid over-flooding.
 We can do this with the cone style soil around the post /'''\.
-A bit like this one:
+It looks a bit like this one:

 Create some water ditches or ponds so the excess rainwater can run off easily & not stay in one place, causing rot.
 For higher areas, it's easier.
 You can dig holes around 80 x 30 cm & work the soil around to make it fluffy and airy.